top of page

 3. Even if the child accurately reads the word, if they struggle, or it takes time to sound it out, click "pass."

 The assessment will continue through each section until you click "pass" three times in a row.
-It will then begin the next section and continue until you've completed all three portions.
+It will then begin the next section and continue until you've completed all three sections.

-When all the sections are complete, the assessment will show you the results, as well as email the results.
-We recommend you write these down!
+When all the sections are complete, the assessment gives you the results, as well as emails the results.
+The software will also save the results.
 The Unit # and Level # are what you will use to customize all future books and stories to your child's exact skill level.

 What's Next?